sodadata/docs/soda-cl/failed-rows-checks.md

 The following example illustrates how to build a query that identifies the countries where the average age of people is less than 25.

-1. Begining with a basic query, the output shows the data this example works with.
+1. Beginning with a basic query, the output shows the data this example works with.
 ```sql
 SELECT * FROM Customers;
 ```